mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 the white people, even in the countries that pride themselves on freedom, equality and tolerance.
-Also, what about the fact that most countries will grant “domestic partnerships” for same-sex couples, but not the actual marriage?
+Also, what about the fact that most countries will grant “domestic partnerships” for same-sex couples, but will not legalize gay marriage?
 Or what about the fact that in almost every country women earn less money than men?
-Davis points to the fact that we do not live either in modernism or postmodernism, but that we are trapped in an age he calls *dismodernism*.
+Davis points to the fact that we do not live either in modernism or postmodernism, but that we are trapped in an age he terms as *dismodernism*.
 We are trapped in the age where the human need to destroy and suppress any possibility for the development of a defect is greater than before.
 What really stood out to me in this article is Davis’ identification of eugenics